 A shot exploded in the distance.
 From the box, Cookie shouted a harsh command.
-A whip snapped; Stick bellowed, and the team heaved forward-even faster.
+A whip snapped; Stick bellowed, and the team heaved forward even faster.
 The rutted road bounced the stagecoach without mercy and toppled her book to the floor.
-Sonnie was forced to grip the edges of her seat lest she fall with it.
+Sonnie gripped the edges of her seat lest she fall with it.

 A flash of color merged with the blur of the countryside.
 A rider, his revolver raised to take aim, galloped terrifyingly close.
 Another, this one on the rig’s opposite side, did the same.
 Gunfire burst in her ears.
 The coach careened wildly, thrusting Sonnie helplessly to one side.
 She cried out and tumbled with a thump to the floor.
 The awful sensation of spinning, of growing dizzy and disoriented, assailed her.
 She slid and banged against the seat, the basket, the door.

 And then… nothing.
 Absolute stillness for second after heart-pounding second.

 A savage epithet shattered the silence.
 She blinked at the door above her.

 The door.
 A rational part of her understood that the coach had fallen to its side, and that she lay with legs spread, hat askew, and skirts askance, in a most unladylike position.